Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 ```
 If you are following the usual practice of installing everything under Fedora home, do this, which is needed to be compatible with `basic-solr-configs`.

-`ln -s $CATALINA_HOME /usr/local/fedora/tomcat`
+`ln -s $CATALINA_HOME $FEDORA_HOME/tomcat`

 If you are keeping data separated from Fedora home, e.g. in `/srv/fedora/`, then do the following.

-`cp /usr/local/fedora/server/config/spring/akubra-llstore.xml /usr/local/fedora/server/config/spring/akubra-llstore.xml.bak`
+`cp $FEDORA_HOME/server/config/spring/akubra-llstore.xml $FEDORA_HOME/server/config/spring/akubra-llstore.xml.bak`

 Edit that file and find the `<bean name="fsObjectStore"` and `<bean name="fsDatastreamStore"` clauses and replace the `<constructor-arg value="PATH"` values with appropriate ones for your installation, e.g. `/srv/fedora/data/objectStore` and `/srv/fedora/data/datastreamStore`.

 Also:

-`cp /usr/local/fedora/server/fedora-internal-use/config/akubra-llstore.xml /usr/local/fedora/server/fedora-internal-use/config/akubra-llstore.xml.bak`
+`cp $FEDORA_HOME/server/fedora-internal-use/config/akubra-llstore.xml $FEDORA_HOME/server/fedora-internal-use/config/akubra-llstore.xml.bak`

 Edit that file and find the same `bean` clauses and replace the temporary data store paths to, e.g., `/srv/fedora/tmp/objectStore` and `/srv/fedora/tmp/datastreamStore`.

 Start and stop tomcat so Fedora creates some directories:

-`service tomcat7 restart`
+`systemctl restart tomcat7`

-NOTE: at this point Fedora may not start for you unless your host has a 'real' hostname.
+Note: at this point Fedora may not start for you unless your host has a 'real' hostname.
 So, for example, if you are building this on a virtual machine that is behind a NAT, then you may need to edit `/etc/hosts` and set `hostname` to your FQDN.
 This is because `mulgara`, the default triple store, will not start without being able to resolve a valid host name.
 The symptom to check for is errors in `/usr/local/fedora/server/logs/fedora.log` that say "This MulgaraConnector is read-only!".
 If you have this issue, once you have set your host name correctly, the following should correct the problem (rebuild the Resource Index):

 ```
-service tomcat7 stop
+systemctl stop tomcat7
 /usr/local/fedora/server/bin/fedora-rebuild.sh
 ```

 If you are keeping Fedora data outside Fedora home, while Tomcat is stopped (stop it if you haven't done so), do the following:
 ```
-mv /usr/local/fedora/data/activemq-data /srv/fedora/activemq-data
+mv $FEDORA_HOME/data/activemq-data /srv/fedora/activemq-data

-ln -s /srv/fedora/data/activemq-data /usr/local/fedora/data/
+ln -s /srv/fedora/data/activemq-data $FEDORA_HOME/data/

-service tomcat7 start
+systemctl start tomcat7
 ```

 #### XACML Settings <a id="xacml-settings"></a>